 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-These tools ensure that your entire team stays on-task and avoids distractions while they’re working.
-Employee monitoring tools have features for security, time tracking, and even productivity management.
+These tools ensure that your entire team stays on-task and avoids distractions.
+Employee monitoring tools have features for security, time tracking, and even product management.

-Overall, business owners and managers can use monitoring software to gain deeper insights into how their staff spends time at work.
+Overall, business owners and managers use monitoring software to gain deeper insights into how staff spends time at work.
+This offers improved ways to maximize the efficiency of your team.

 The Best Employee Monitoring Software Options to Consider: